dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 220    PART 3  Programming Concepts

-Here’s a variation of the SkipBlanks procedure from the previous section:
+Here's a variation of the SkipBlanks procedure from the previous section:

 Sub SkipBlanks2()